Last updated: 3 months

-Let us have a look at some examples.
-Both – ب and the preposition مِنْ – can be used to give emphasis.
-They are used as extra letters then and do not convey their orginal meaning of a preposition!
+Let us take a look at some examples.
+Both – ب and مِنْ – can be used to give emphasis.
+They are used as extra letters then and do not convey their original meaning of a preposition!
+They just convey some kind of emphasis.

-Nevertheless, the word which comes after بِ or مِنْ has to be مَجْرُور (majrour) – the same as if it was used to convey the meaning of a direction/preposition.
+Nevertheless, the word which comes after بِ or مِنْ has to be مَجْرُور (genitive) – the same as if it were used to convey the meaning of a direction/preposition.

 Travelling is not difficult at all. | لَيْسَ السَّفَرُ بِصَعْبٍ |